koljapluemer/obsidian-the-queue/README.md

 ## Installation

 *The Queue* is not yet available through the `Community Plugins` tab in Obsidian (WIP).
-You can manually install it like so:
+You must install it manually:

-- *obligatory warning: This plugin edits your metadata. *
+1. Download this repository as a `.zip` file and unzip
+2. Locate your Obsidian plugin folder and copy the directory there
+3. Activate `The Queue` in your Community Plugins tab in your Obsidian Settings

+If any of these steps cause you trouble, refer to *Method 2* in [this excellent installation guide](https://www.makeuseof.com/install-obsidian-plugins/).

+*Obligatory warning: This plugin works by editing the metadata/frontmatter of your notes.
+We took steps to avoid interference with existing workflows or settings, but if this sounds scary to you, we recommend you backup of your vault, as well as read this documentation carefully.*

 ## Getting Started